Automated Speed Enforcement

 Answer

 Automated speed enforcement is just as accurate at detecting speed as traditional speed measurement devices used by police.
-A Certificate of Accuracy of camera at each location is provided.
+A Certificate of Accuracy of the camera at each location is provided, and is available on the City’s ASE website.

 Answer